 And that's especially true in the field of marketing.
 Both sides passionately feel they are right – yet, as is often the case, no one is definitively right.
 In recent decades, marketers have debated between two ideologies: Putting the product front and center OR telling stories that build brand reputations.

-Product vs. Brand Marketing in 2016
+Product vs. Brand Marketing

 While the distinction between what connotes a product versus a brand is straightforward – products are objects or services that can be sold for money, while brands are the embodied personas of the companies that sell them – the strategies for promoting the two can get convoluted.

 The Product Marketers: These guys operate under the assumption that the best product always wins.
 That's not to say, you don't have to put work into marketing your product (that would put them out of business).
 But it does mean emphasizing the product's inherent awesomeness in oftentimes large media campaigns that highlight superiority.

 Reasons for superiority could be as diverse as a soft drink that has more fizzle, a shoe company with renowned customer service, or a smartphone with waterproof capabilities.
 Regardless, a product marketing campaign would emphasize features and benefits.

 The Brand Marketers: This camp is more about storytelling.
 They may create an entire marketing campaign that has absolutely no direct correlation to the product being sold.
 Kate Spade New York is a perfect example.
 The company's #missadventure YouTube campaign takes viewers through "the fabulous" life of a fictional character played by Hollywood darling Anna Kendrick.

 Though the company's handbags are featured throughout the series – and that is product marketing - they aren't the primary focus.
 Instead, the marketing campaign builds interest by inviting customers along for a sensory experience.

 What Type of Marketing Is Right For You?